 In Ann’s final letter to members, during the summer of 1991, she wrote, “I would ask you all to continue giving your support whenever and wherever possible so that together we can overcome the problems facing sufferers and ultimately reach the goal towards which we are all working”.
 Since then there has been considerable improvement in the treatment of Paget’s disease, however, Ann’s message still applies.
 The Charity needs the support of its members to be able to continue.
 Ann passed away, aged 85, in 1995 and the headline in the local newspaper read, ‘Farewell to Mrs Charity’.
 All those involved with the Paget’s Association today, are committed to building on the work that Ann started from her front room forty five years ago.

 The Team Today

 Our Patrons include, Sir Henry Paget who is the great great grandson of Sir James Paget, a pathologist and surgeon, whose name was given to Paget’s disease.
 Our Honorary President, Graham Russell, is a Professor of Musculoskeletal Pharmacology.
 He has played a central role in studying the biological effects of bisphosphonates, and in their clinical development and evaluation for the treatment of bone disorders, including Paget’s disease.
-Led by Chairman, Professor Roger Francis, the Board of Trustees is made up entirely of volunteers, with various skills, who all strive to make a difference to the lives of those with Paget’s disease.
-Members of the current board include people who have personal experience of Paget’s disease, researchers and clinicians.
+The Board of Trustees is made up entirely of volunteers, with various skills, who all strive to make a difference to the lives of those with Paget’s disease.
+Members of the current Board include people who have personal experience of Paget’s disease, researchers and clinicians.

 Ann would be proud of the many achievements of the Association over the years.
 Recent developments include the Paget’s Association Centre of Excellence scheme and the development of a new Clinical Guideline for Diagnosing and Treating Paget’s disease.